Course Search

 GGRD31H3 - Independent Research Project

 Independent research extension to one of the courses already completed in Human Geography.
-Enrolment requires written permission from a faculty supervisor and Associate Chair, Human Geography.
-Only open to students who have completed 13.0 credits and who are enrolled in the Human Geography Major, Human and Physical Geography Major programs, or Minor Program in GIS sponsored by the Department of Human Geography.
+Enrolment requires written permission from a faculty supervisor and the Associate Chair, Human Geography.
+Only open to students who have completed 13.0 credits and who are enrolled in the Specialist and Major Program in Human Geography, Major Program in Physical and Human Geography, or Minor Program in GIS sponsored by the Department of Human Geography.

 Prerequisite: Any 13.0 credits